Autopsy [en Español]

-- Suddenly or unexpectedly, including the sudden death of a child or adult, or the death of a person who was not under the care of a doctor at the time of death.
+- Are unexpected.
+This may include the sudden death of a healthy child or adult.
+Or it may be the death of a person who was not under the care of a doctor.

-- As a result of any type of injury, including a fall, motor vehicle accident (MVA), drug overdose, or poisoning.
+- Are a result of any injury.
+Examples include a fall, a car crash, a drug overdose, or poisoning.

-- Under suspicious circumstances, such as a suicide or murder.
+- Are suspicious, such as a suicide or murder.